stasmarkin/sm_td/sm_td/README.md

 Build and flash your firmware.
 Your custom keys will now support advanced tap, hold, and multi-tap behaviors with human-friendly timing.

-For more details and customization,
+For more details and customization, see the [documentation](https://github.com/stasmarkin/sm_td/tree/main/docs).